The Family Lines of Seretha Dora Rice

 Seretha Dora Rice was born on May 12, 1906 on the Rice family farm on the Morganville Road near Milford Corner, sometimes locally known as Porcupine Corner, off the Sissiboo Road about two and a half miles west of Bear River, NS.
-That road ties Morganville to Milford Corner via the Sisaboo Road.
+That road ties Morganville to Milford Corner where it intersects the Sissiboo Road.
 She was the seventh of ten children and youngest daughter born to Forman LeClair Rice of Bear River, NS, and Hannah Sheriffs of Caledonia, NS.

 Seretha Dora was named after her grandmother Soretha Jane Poole (spelling of Soretha from the Rice Family Bible and the 1871 census).

-In 1933 Leo Krant (1880-1933) died in New York State of a heart attack at 53 years of age.
-The result of this tragedy was that 27 year old Seretha Dora and her small three children were literally abandoned and left to fend for themselves.
-Dora managed to somehow get the family to her sister’s home in Detroit where she spent several months amassing the funds to get she and the children back to Nova Scotia, a feat eventually accomplished in late 1934 by bus, ferry, and train via Boston, MA.
+In 1933 Leo Krant (1880-1933) died in Watertown in upper New York State of a heart attack at 53 years of age.
+The result of this tragedy was that 27 year old Seretha Dora and her three small children were literally abandoned and left to fend for themselves.
+Dora managed to somehow get the family to her sister Ethel's home in Detroit where she spent several months amassing the funds to get she and the children back to Nova Scotia, a feat eventually accomplished in late 1934 by bus, ferry, and train via Boston, MA.

 In 1941 she married Alban Ernest Riley in Quebec City shortly before he was posted overseas with the RCAF.
 Alban, born 1913, was the sixth child and third son of John P Riley and Alice Trimper of Virginia East, NS.
 Dora and Alban had one son Ray in early 1942.
-Alban died in Middleton, NS in 1990, Dora in Bridgetown, NS in 1994.
+Alban died in Middleton, NS in 1990, Dora in that same community in 1994.

 Forman LeClair Rice: